emhill/117-Su15/src/morea/11.oo/project.md

 Open up `connectfour.py` and look at the `ConnectFour` class.
 Familiarize yourself with its attributes (fields) and how the methods are implemented.
 Pay special attention to how you might implement making a move and determining who the winner is.

-Run the game & submit a screenshot for check point 1.
+Run `game.py` & submit a screenshot for check point 1.
 You may have to hit Control-C to kill the game if closing the window does not work.

 ## Step 2: `makeMove`

-Uncomment the `makeMove` method and its comment and implement the method.
+Implement the `makeMove` method.
 Adhere to the method's comment description when implementing the method.

-Then, uncomment the code in the play method to test `makeMove`.
-Run `game.py` to test.
+Then, test `makeMove` by running `game.py`.
 Take a screenshot & submit a screenshot for check point 2 (make sure to show your code & a board with colored tiles).

 ## Step 3: `_isWon`

 Implement `_isWon` to determine if a player has won.
-Uncomment the code in the play method to test `_isWon`.
+You may want to try implementing it for the tic tac toe game we looked at in class (`tictactoe2.py`), and then see how your solution could be adapted to go from looking at 3 spots to 4.

 Run `game.py` to test your game.
 When you've tested that both players can win, you're ready to submit.

 <!--Draw a UML diagram of the given code.
 Example for the Date class:
 -->

+## Extra Credit: Smarter computer player

+For extra credit, change `_computerMakeMove` to be more intelligent & actively prevent the human player from winning.

 ## Submission